Slack Candidate Channels

 Before candidate channels can be created:

-- Connect Slack — A workspace must be connected via Integrations > Slack
+- Connect Slack at the Full level — A workspace must be connected via Integrations > Slack at the Full permission level.
+Candidate channels are private, so lower levels can’t create them — see Slack permission levels

 - Enable the feature — Turn on candidate channels in your Slack integration settings